What makes Velocity better than the other guys?

 OK, you said you do editing for Law School Statements - how does that work?

-I can help you plan and execute an ass-kicking Personal Statement, Diversity Statement, or any other thing you'd like to write.
+I can help you plan and execute a face-melting Personal Statement, Diversity Statement, or any other thing you'd like to write.

 The cost for this comprehensive help is $400 for 3 edits (or $150/edit if you want to go one-at-a-time).